nautobot/nautobot/nautobot/docs/plugins/development.md

 ```

 !!! tip
     The `method` parameter, if used, must be a callable (method/function).
 Note that because filters with a `method` do their filtering in Python code rather than at the database level, performance of `method` filters is generally much poorer than pure-database filters.
-This may especially be an important factor if using [dynamic groups](../additional-features/dynamic-groups.md) and defining a group(s) based around one or more `method` filters.
+The `method` parameter is not supported when using [dynamic groups](../additional-features/dynamic-groups.md).

 ## Adding Database Models